andrewgilliland/blono.dev/src/markdown/workshops/react-fundamentals/what-is-jsx.md

 ---
 title: "What is JSX?"
 slug: "what-is-jsx"
-description: "Learn how to create a React component."
+description: "Learn what JSX is and how to use it in React."
 number: 3
 ---